 Readymade templates are a win-win option for the soft launch or short testing, but they are pretty hard to scale and optimize

-How much does it cost to build a custom eCommerce website from scratch?
+How much does it cost to build an ecommerce website from scratch?

 Custom website development has a different price.
 You may see the advertising telling you that your website might be done for about $300-$500, but be sure that in that case - it will be pushed over the readymade template, and that is different from what you are precisely looking for.